Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C. § 1701j-3), Bank of the Sierra cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules.

-Expected timelines at Bank of the Sierra: 5-10 business days after all documentation is received, though complex estates may take longer.
+Expected timelines at Bank of the Sierra: Branch-handled.
+Simple POD or survivorship claims are typically paid within days of the documents being accepted; probate-dependent claims track the court's Letters timeline.
+Bank of the Sierra publishes no service-level commitment.
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-Bank of the Sierra requires several documents to process a claim, including Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, executor, or administrator), and Account information for the deceased (account numbers if available), and additional documentation depending on the account type.
+Bank of the Sierra requires several documents to process a claim, including Written notice of the death (the deposit agreement requires notice in writing before the bank must stop honoring items), Certified copy of the death certificate, and Valid government-issued photo ID for the claimant (POD payee, surviving joint owner, successor trustee, executor, or administrator), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 When the deceased had multiple Bank of the Sierra accounts, some may need separate claims while others can be handled together.
-The Estate Settlement can clarify what's needed for each account type.
+The Customer Service Center (no separate estate-claims department; death claims are worked at a branch or through Customer Service) can clarify what's needed for each account type.

 Bank of the Sierra